sampreethas/sampreethas/README.md

 ## 🎓 Learning Goals
 - Currently learning [Machine Learning, Cloud applications in web/app development].

-## 🤝 Collaboration Interests
-- Open to collaborating on [machine learning applications or full-stack web development].

 ## 😄 Fun Facts
 - Foodie at heart!
 I love experimenting with recipes and crafting new ideas :)